cloudflare/cloudflare-docs/content/logs/reference/change-notices/2023-02-01-security-fields-updates.md

 Deprecated field name | Notes
 ----------------------|----------------------------------------------------------------------
 `WAFProfile`          | Used in the previous version of WAF managed rules (now deprecated).
-`EdgeRateLimitAction` | Used in the previous version of rate limiting rules.
+`EdgeRateLimitAction` | Used in the previous version of rate limiting rules (now deprecated).
-`EdgeRateLimitID`     | Used in the previous version of rate limiting rules.
+`EdgeRateLimitID`     | Used in the previous version of rate limiting rules (now deprecated).
 `SecurityLevel`       | N/A

 {{</table-wrap>}}